keyboard2769/nb-nextzz/README.md

 - [x] $ the zero adjusting stuff works now more than likely
 - [x] $ partly did the TRD logging and root verifying stuff
 - [x] $ partly did the weigh logging and export-before-quitting stuff
+- [x] $ print button can send some file to printer now
+- [x] $ move feeder assistance switch to feeder pane

 <hr><!--EOF-->